Grave Markers

 Art Petersen Collection

-This is the first grave marker.
-This photograph was probably taken by Rev. R. M. Dickey in July of 1898.
-It was replaced or stolen sometime after 1901.
-Note that there is no difference between this marker and the one at the top of this page.
-This marker seems to have remained undamaged between 1898 and 1901, whereas the later markers received more than their fair share of graffiti.
-Considering that Soapy Smith was very unpopular after his death and anyone in the least association with him was kicked out of town, there is a question as to why this marker's font was so much fancier than the fonts on all the other graves in the gold rush cemetery of the same period.
-July 20, 1908 this marker was stolen from the cemetery and has not been seen since.
+The first grave marker.
+This photograph was taken by Rev. John A. Sinclair in July 1898.
+This marker seems to have remained undamaged between 1898 and 1901 whereas the later markers were the victims of graffiti.
+Soapy Smith was very unpopular after his death.
+Anyone who had associated with him was harassed, and some were forced to leave town.
+The fact that Soapy was hated begs the question as to why this marker's font was so much fancier than the fonts on so many other graves in the gold rush cemetery of the period.
+Between July 15-20, 1908, the marker was stolen or destroyed.

 The second marker, 1901 (+-)- 1927